Cookie Policy

 Information about our use of cookies

-A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer (if you consent to us using cookies).
-Cookies contain information that is transferred to your computer or device hard drive.
+A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer.

 Our cookies help us to:

-• Make our website work smoothly as you would expect
+• To make our website work smoothly as you would expect;

-• Allow you to share pages easily across social media networks
+• To allow you to share pages easily across social media networks;

 We do not use cookies to: